JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

 The following code block creates a DEQ model.
 An astute reader will notice that this code looks awfully similar to typical [Neural ODEs implemented in Julia](https://julialang.org/blog/2019/01/fluxdiffeq/).
-Therefore, the DEQ implementation simply adds an extra steady state layer on top of the ODE function, and as long as we use the correct sensitivity corresponding to steady state problems, we are covered.
+Therefore, the DEQ implementation simply adds an extra steady state layer on top of the ODE function, and as long as we use the correct (automatically chosen) sensitivity corresponding to steady state problems, we are covered.

 ```julia